 - 10 to 12 ounces thinly sliced roast beef, above (basically as much or as little as you’d like)

-- Cheese, if desired, one to two slices per sandwich, Provolone is great
+- Cheese, if desired, one to two slices per sandwich.
+Provolone is great

-- Au Jus from roast
+- Au Jus from the roast

 If more au jus is desired, add extra broth to the onions and sauce in the instant pot.